Lab #1a - Speech Perception, Classic Paradigms

 Discussion: write-up a description and analysis of your results.
 What differences, if any, do you observe between your performance with the English and the Russian contrasts?
 Do you observe any patterns in your reaction times – do shorter reaction times always correspond to more accurate judgments?
 For the patterns that you observe in the data, try to suggest explanations.
 The readings by Werker (1994, 1995) should be helpful in this regard.

 In displaying the results, there is no specific expectation for how this should be presented — you should figure out for yourself how your findings can be presented most clearly.
-But, I expect that line graphs are most likely to yield easy-to-read results.
+But, line graphs are most likely to yield easy-to-read results.

-Note: you are encouraged to work with other students in the class on data analysis.
-However, you should submit your lab report based upon your own data.
+Note: you are encouraged to work with other students on data analysis.
+However, you should submit your report based upon your own data.

 Analyzing the Data